iyraa/article-preview-component/README.md

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

-To see how you can add code snippets, see below:
+CSS Positioning.

 #### Lesson take away

 Finding a method to position share pop up near the share button, allow me to learn more about positioning using CSS.

 ### Continued development